ThetaElectronic/Phill/README.md

 ## Production domain notes (app.jarvis-fuel.com / jarvis-fuel.com)
 - Point both `app.jarvis-fuel.com` and `jarvis-fuel.com` DNS A records at the host IP `129.212.191.100`.
 - The Nginx config now terminates TLS on port 443 for both hosts and redirects HTTP 80 to HTTPS.
-Place your certificate and key at `deploy/ssl/fullchain.pem` and `deploy/ssl/privkey.pem` (Cloudflare Origin Certs work here).
-A missing cert will surface Cloudflare **521** errors because the origin won’t accept HTTPS.
+Place your certificate and key at `deploy/ssl/fullchain.pem` and `deploy/ssl/privkey.pem` (Cloudflare Origin Certs work here); only install your real certs on the server and avoid committing them to Git.
+If those files are missing when the container starts, the Nginx entrypoint auto-generates a temporary self-signed certificate (CN defaults to `app.jarvis-fuel.com`, overridable with `TLS_DOMAIN`) so the proxy can boot; replace it with your real cert immediately.
+You can also create one manually with `deploy/ssl/generate-self-signed.sh <domain>` and keep it out of Git.
 - When running on the host, keep `NEXT_PUBLIC_API_URL=/api` so browser requests use the same origin; Nginx proxies `/api` to the backend container.
 - After updating DNS and adding certificates, deploy with `docker compose up --build -d` and verify the proxy at `https://app.jarvis-fuel.com/healthz` and the API at `https://app.jarvis-fuel.com/api/health`.